mickfuzz/phd4/_posts/thesis_chapters/2024-8-7-Culture.md

 <!-- In the original metaphor the casting of the anchor is random, experimental.
 It is unsure if the anchor will catch on anything under the surface.
 However,  -->

+The exploration of tensions in Chapter 5 summary, design decisions of tool use can to increase agency in practical terms by providing affordances or by removing barriers to use.
+Conceptually these practical dimension can be framed as instrumental agency or removing aspects of negative liberty caused by technical barriers [@matusov_mapping_2016, p.
+433].
+But may remove authroial or relational agency.

+As an example take the tensions surrounding  authenticity of coding web development language, coding environment and documentation. my choice of curated collection of docs prevented friction and potential confusion if using real developer documents.

 In this design, participants aim for affordances as visible  points.

 In the design above such  points include: regular play-testing; the use of documentation; and highlighted variables and level structure in the quick start stage.

 To incorporate the utility of  previously used affordances within the community,  we can imagine a climbing rock-face metaphor of a lead climber leaving a trail for others behind.
 Or in a training environment of a climbing wall, attaching colours to a particular route designed to suit a particular skill level.